 David is twenty-one years old.
 For several years he’s worked as a landscaper.
 His primary duties included using a blower to move leaves and other debris.
-The leaf blower he used creates a noise at about 80 decibels.
-The maximum safe range for humans is about 60 decibels.
-(Medical studies have shown that prolonged exposure to decibel levels over 60 can result in significant hearing loss.)
+The leaf blower he used creates noise at about 80 decibels.
+The medically proven maximum safe range for humans is about 60 decibels before hearing loss occurs.

 Example: Asbestos Inhalation

 Tamara is twenty-eight years old and worked as an electrician for five years.
 Her primary duties included rewiring old buildings that were being refurbished for sale.
 After being ill for about a month, she had tests that revealed she was suffering from lung disease caused by inhaling asbestos.
 Her condition was untreatable.

 Tamara filed a workers’ compensation claim and received medical benefits and a permanent total disability award of $300,000.

 Through her attorney, Tamara also sued her employer for negligence for failing to warn her of the presence of asbestos and for not providing protective gear.
 Her doctor’s testimony linking her incurable lung disease directly to asbestos exposure was critical evidence in the case.

 A jury awarded Tamara full medical benefits and $300,000 in lost wages.
 The jury also awarded Tamara $1 million for pain and suffering.